Hormone therapy: Is it right for you?

-Hormone therapy: Is it right for you?Hormone therapy was once routinely used to treat menopausal symptoms and protect long-term health.
+Hormone therapy was once routinely used to treat menopausal symptoms and protect long-term health.
 Then large clinical trials showed health risks.
-What does this mean to you?
+What does this mean for you?By Mayo Clinic Staff

-What are the benefits of hormone therapy?
+What are the basic types of hormone therapy?

-For women who experience menopause naturally, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
-This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of uterine cancer.
-Women who have had their uterus removed (hysterectomy) don't need to take progestin.
+If you haven't had your uterus removed, your doctor will typically prescribe estrogen along with progesterone or progestin (progesterone-like medication).
+This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of endometrial cancer.
+If you have had your uterus removed (hysterectomy), you may not need to take progestin.

 What are the risks of hormone therapy?

-In the largest clinical trial to date, a combination estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including:
+In the largest clinical trial to date, hormone replacement therapy that consisted of an estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including:

 - Heart disease

 Subsequent studies have suggested that these risks vary depending on: